Mia Pante

-Mia Tecla Christina Pante (/it/; born March 25, 2003) is a Canadian professional soccer player who plays for Italian Serie A club AS Roma.
+Mia Tecla Christina Pante (/it/ born March 25, 2003) is a Canadian professional soccer player who plays for Vancouver Rise FC in the Northern Super League, on loan from Italian Serie A club AS Roma.

 Early life

 Pante began playing youth soccer at age five with North Shore Girls SC.
 She later played youth soccer with Mountain United FC, before joining the Whitecaps FC Girls Elite in August 2017.
 In 2020, she was named the Whitecaps Most Promising Female Player.

 College career

 In 2021, Pante began attending Texas A&M University, where she played for the women's soccer team.
 On August 28, 2021, she scored her first collegiate goal in a victory over the Clemson Tigers, earning her SEC Freshman of the Week honours.
 At the end of her freshman season, she was named to the SEC All-Freshman Team.
 Over the next three seasons, she was named to the All-SEC Second Team each year and earned the school's Assists Leader Award in 2021 and the “Farmers Fight” Perseverance Award in 2023.